Can you help your child study for the SAT? Yes!

 Avoid Adding to the Stress

 Students can feel a great deal of pressure when preparing for the SAT.
 They may fret about disappointing their parents’ or teachers’ expectations.
 Some might dread feeling embarrassed if they score lower than a sibling or classmates.
 And, if a student has dreamed about attending a specific college or pursuing a precise career path, they may worry that the “wrong score” will sabotage their future plans.
-Put another way: preparing for the SAT can elicit higher levels of stress than your everyday high-school quiz.

 Encouraging Healthy Habits